openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 ## User-facing Flow Deployment

 If you wish to offer flow functionalities to users other than yourself, additional functionalities may be useful.
-The Secret Service will allow these users to save authentication data without the risk of that date being exposed to anybody else.
+The Secret Service will allow these users to save authentication data without the risk of that data being exposed to anybody else.
 Resources and Analytics as well as the Audit Log can aid you in tracking user activity.
 Finally, the UI offers a starting point for users to familiarize themselves with the OIH's capabilities.

 Required Services: